 What Crimes May Qualify Me for a U Visa?

 Most U visa recipients are victims of a serious crime, although some witness these crimes.
-In general, almost any crime that could cause significant harm to someone should qualify.
-Some other types of crime, such as fraud, also meet the requirements.
+Almost any crime that could cause significant harm to someone should qualify.
+Some other types of crimes, such as fraud, also meet the requirements.
+While there is a long list of crimes that can meet the criteria, some of the most common include the following:

 - Abduction